-A core group of musicians haven’t missed a downbeat once since the beginning of the North Coast Symphonic Band 40 years ago.
+A core group of musicians haven’t missed a downbeat since the beginning of the North Coast Symphonic Band 40 years ago.

 Flutist Janet Bowler, brass players Dennis Hale and Lee Stromquist, bassoonist Judy Shatto and clarinetist Carole Anderson have played with the band since 1979.